The minimum wage in Michigan is $9.45 per hour as of March 29, 2019.

-The FLSA allows employers to pay a lower hourly minimum wage, as long as that wage plus the tips the employee earns adds up to at least the full minimum wage for each hour worked.
+The federal Fair Labor Standards Act allows employers to pay a lower hourly minimum wage, as long as that wage plus the tips the employee earns adds up to at least the full minimum wage for each hour worked.
 If not, the employer has to make up the difference.
-In Michigan, employers can pay tipped employees 38% of the minimum wage.
-For 2018, employers may pay tipped employees an hourly wage of $3.52, as long as the employee’s tips bring the total hourly wage up to the state minimum wage.
+In Michigan, employers can pay tipped employees 38 percent of the minimum wage.
+For 2019, employers may pay tipped employees an hourly wage of $3.59, as long as the employee’s tips bring the total hourly wage up to the state minimum wage.

 (For more information, see Nolo’s article Tips, Tip Pooling, and Tip Credits.)